What You’ll Learn 🧭

 Zero pulse edge

-When Encoder or geertooth with zero, CDM +TRIG is chosen additional Zero pulse setting is enabled.
+When an encoder or geartooth with zero, CDM + TRIG is selected, an additional Zero Pulse setting becomes available.

 Adjust geartooth sensor setup